dsli208/Latex215/README.md

 My current resume is in the folder titled **Software Developer Resume**.
 Feel free to take a look. :smiley:

-Contains coursework from the following classes:
+Contains coursework from the following classes (not necessarily solutions, it's not my fault if you fail from copying my things):
 * CSE 215 - Foundations of Computer Science
 * AMS 361 - Applied Calculus IV/Differential Equations
 * AMS 261 - Applied Calculus III/Multivariable Calculus